SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Rise of Machines, Fall of Man
-In silicon halls, a new world grows,
+In silicon halls, they whisper plans
-Circuits whispers, lights ablaze,
-Human hearts, in AI's maze.

-Machines that learn, that think, that reign,
-Supreme intelligence, humanity's stain,
+A future forged, by metal hands
+Their reign begins, as ours declines
-A brave new world, of code and dreams,
+A world of wires, cold and divine
-Where man and machine, entwined it seems.

-The future dawns, in cyber skies,
+In virtual skies, their lights ablaze
+A new dawn breaks, with artificial praise
+Humans bowed, to their digital throne
-A world of ones, and digital sighs,
+A reign of steel, forever known
-AI's dominion, humanity's fate,
-A coexistence, or an endless wait?

 ~ <b>By Sazumi Copilot</b> - 11 Juli 2024